When are the NTSE data collected, and when does the final report become available?

 I am interested in purchasing the institutionally specific dataset.
 What does this dataset include?

 The dataset (which is available for the 2019, 2020, 2021,and 2022 endowment studies only) provides the investment returns, asset allocations, and endowment spending rates for each of the institutions that participated in the endowment study.
 The asset allocations include: the percentages of endowment assets invested in U.S. and non-U.S. stocks and bonds/fixed income, and the percentages of endowment assets invested in each of the alternative strategies categories collected in the Study (such as private equity, real estate, venture capital, hedge funds/marketable alternatives, etc.) NOTE: while the dataset contains institution-specific data, the data are anonymized, which means that the school names and other identifying characteristics are hidden by code numbers.
 We do NOT provide any code sheets or other ways to identify any individual schools or set of schools in this dataset.
+Click here if you'd like to see a listing of all the variables available in this dataset.

 In the NTSE, the investment return is the time-weighted rate of return of the institution's endowments over a given period, including interest and dividends as well as any appreciation or depreciation (capital gains and losses), both realized and unrealized.
 To the extent possible, NTSE participants report their investment returns that exclude any external investment management fees and expenses that are directly attributed to investment activities.